 You can now begin your journey as a dental assistant in a dental office when you pass these requirements!
-With foresight and dedication, you can get more professional knowledge and Certifications required for growth in the dental field.
+With foresight and dedication, you can get more professional knowledge and the Certifications required for growth in the dental field.

-However, for each of the duties you desire to perform, you must obtain an expanded duty permit from the Oklahoma board of dentistry.
+However, for each of the duties you desire to perform, you must obtain an expanded duty permit from the Oklahoma Board of dentistry.
 Below is a list of expanded functions you can take on and their requirements:

-To legally operate dental x-ray equipment and carry out dental radiographic procedures in Oklahoma, you must take a 7hours course in radiation safety and protection.
+For a dental assistant to legally operate dental x-ray equipment and carry out dental radiographic procedures in Oklahoma, you must take a 7hours course in radiation safety and protection.

-After which, you’ll submit written proof of competency from your current employer to certify your skills and apply for a radiation safety permit from the Oklahoma board of dentistry.
+After which, you’ll submit written proof of competency from your current employer to certify your skills and apply for a radiation safety permit from the Oklahoma Board of dentistry.
 You can also follow the following process: